1984 Summer Olympics closing ceremony: Preparation and pre-ceremony

 The 23,000 square foot stage on center pitch, about a third of the size of the field, cost $500,000 ($1.2 million in 2020).
 Constructed in four weeks, it arrived and was installed in 12 hours by 300 workers.
 One ring of the lower level served as a pit for the 60-member Los Angeles Olympic Symphony Orchestra, while the three other rings were filled with water 6 ft deep.

 The ceremony was directed by David Wolper and Tommy Walker.
 They also hired producer Daniel Flannery and his production company.

 Flannery was the conceptualist working directly with Wolper and Walker.
 Once the ceremonies were conceived, the Los Angeles Olympic Organizing Committee (LAOOC) contracted Flannery to produce them and his firm to supervise the special effects and special lighting of the ceremony.
-This included designing the famous spaceship and alien.
+This included designing the famous spaceship and alien sequence.
 Flashlights were given to all 92,000 attendees, with three interchangeable colors: red, white and blue.
 The Coliseum announcer was Charles Corsen.

 Before the start of the ceremonies, in an interview during the ABC broadcast, International Olympic Committee President Juan Antonio Samaranch declared to journalist Peter Jennings that the games scored a "10" out of 10.

-Victory Ceremonies
+Victory ceremonies

 Per tradition, the final medal ceremonies of the Games took place at the main Olympic stadium during the closing festivities.
 The medals were presented by Juan Antonio Samaranch, IOC President, accompanied by Primo Nebiolo, IAAF President.
 The final victory ceremony was held in honor of the three marathon medalists: